bpncodes/v3_personal/content/featured/groupify/index.md

 showInProjects: true
 ---

-A Chat application built with the latest Mobile SDK by google.
+A Chat application built with the latest Mobile SDK by Google.
 Used Firebase to store the messages.